danewhitfield/sycous-tech/README.md

 _Hint: make sure you are in the root directory of the project_
 <br>
-Which will install `Express`, `request`, `react-router-dom` and some other non-essential dependencies such as `nodemon`.
+Which will install `Express`, `request`, `react-router-dom`, `styled-components` and some other non-essential dependencies such as `nodemon`.

 ---

 ### Running The App

-In the package.json file you will find a script setup for `server`, you can run this by using the command `npm run server`.
+In the package.json file you will find a script setup for `server`, you can run this by using the command `npm run server` or alternatively just run `node ./db/index.js`.
 This will setup the proxy required to get access to the API.
 Once that's ran we can use `npm start` to run the React app.
 <br>
 <br>
 _I would advise to have a split terminal to run both commands as you will need both running together._